glhr/rasa_project/data/user-data/user_data.md

 - open lower lower lower close rise
 - with motorized pivotpoints at each joint of the arm controlled by a controlboard hooked up to a powersupply
 - tell me the name
-- give the robot some default set of instructions to recognize [objects](object_name) and make it run that set of instructions by command
 - silver top curved 2 to 3 inches long 1 to 2 inches wide light weight

 ## intent:find